-2017 Short-Term Incentive Compensation
+2018 Short-Term Incentive Compensation

-Awards granted pursuant to our SMIP are designed to provide our named executive officers with cash performance awards payable annually to reward the achievement of certain performance goals established annually by the Compensation Committee that we believe are strongly linked to stockholder value creation.
+Awards granted under the SMIP are designed to provide our NEOs with annual cash performance awards to reward the achievement of certain performance goals established annually by the Compensation Committee that we believe are strongly linked to stockholder value creation.
 An important factor in our decision to pay our SMIP awards in cash rather than in equity has been to help ensure that our compensation program remains competitive with the compensation programs of our direct competitors.
-In December of 2016, the Compensation Committee established performance targets based on financial performance and safety performance goals that encouraged our named executive officers to increase stockholder value by focusing on growth in revenue and earnings and safety in operations.
-These performance goals were the basis for awards used in the SMIP for 2017 performance.
+The Compensation Committee established performance targets based on financial performance and safety performance goals that encouraged our NEOs to increase stockholder value by focusing on growth in revenue and earnings, and to maintain and improve safety performance in operations.
+These performance goals were the basis for awards under the SMIP for 2018.

-The amount of the payout for each named executive officer under the SMIP awards for 2017 depended on the percentage of each named executive officer's salary that the Compensation Committee determined to be subject to the award, our performance measured against financial and safety performance goals established by the Compensation Committee and an assessment of the named executive officer's individual performance.
+The amount of the payout of awards for each NEO under the SMIP for 2018 depended on the percentage of each NEO's salary that the Compensation Committee determined to be subject to the award, our performance measured against financial and safety performance goals established by the Compensation Committee and an assessment of the NEO's individual performance.

-The basic formula for calculating the 2017 SMIP payout is as follows:
+The basic formula for calculating the 2018 SMIP payout is as follows:

-The Compensation Committee determined the percentage of each named executive officer's salary to be subject to an award under the plan based on position, market pay levels and our overall compensation philosophy, which emphasizes performance-based compensation.
-No payouts under the 2017 SMIP awards would be made unless the threshold levels for performance goals were achieved.
+The Compensation Committee determined the percentage of each NEO's salary to be subject to an award under the plan based on position, market pay levels and our overall compensation philosophy, which emphasizes performance-based compensation.
+No payouts under the 2018 SMIP awards would be made unless the threshold levels for performance goals were achieved.
 Achievement of the performance goals above the maximum level would not result in any additional payments above the maximum payout level.
-Any payouts under the 2017 SMIP awards would be calculated by the straight-line mathematical interpolation between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between target and maximum levels for performance between threshold and target and between targ
+Any payouts under the 2018 SMIP awards would be calculated by the straight-line mathematical interpolation between (i) threshold and target performance for performance lower than target but greater than threshold or (ii) target and maximum for performance greater than or equal to target but less than or equal to maximum.

-In 2017, each named executive officer's award opportunity was based on pre-tax income as the financial performance goal and total case incident rate and lost time incident rate as the safety performance goals.
-We chose these particular metrics because we believe they are strongly correlated with our success and are consistent with our compensation philosophy of linking named executive officers' compensation with performance.
-The performance goals are intended to be challenging and ambitious but also realistic enough to be attainable given a concerted effort by our named executive officers in consideration of current market and competitive conditions and trends.
-The pre-established definition of pre-tax income provided for adjustments for the impact of specified unusual or non-recurring events, subject to the Compensation Committee's negative discretion.
-In 2017, no adjustments were made for any such specified unusual or non-recurring events.
+In 2018, each NEO's award opportunity was based on pre-tax income as the financial performance goal and total case incident rate and lost time incident rate as the safety performance goals.
+We chose these particular metrics because we believe they are strongly correlated with our success and are consistent with our compensation philosophy of linking NEOs' compensation with performance.
+The financial and safety performance goals are intended to be challenging and ambitious but also realistic enough to be attainable given a concerted effort by our NEOs in consideration of current market and competitive conditions and trends.

-In connection with its review of the percentage of each named executive officer's salary that should be subject to an award under the SMIP in 2017 and taking into account the Mercer Executive Compensation Review, the Compensation Committee set the following target, maximum and threshold award opportunities based on the achievement of financial and safety performance goals, subject to the weighting percentages set forth below:
+In connection with its review of the percentage of each NEO's salary that should be subject to an award under the SMIP in 2018 and considering the Mercer Executive Compensation Review, the Compensation Committee set the following threshold, target and maximum award opportunities based on the achievement of financial and safety performance goals, subject to the weighting percentages set forth below:

-2017 SMIP Opportunity (Percent of Base Salary) (1)(2) Lost Time Lost Time Pre-tax Total Case Incident Total Payout at Total Payout at Income Rate Target Maximum Threshold Total Payout at Threshold Mr. Swartz 56.0% 12.0% 12.0% 80.0% 160.0% 40.0% Ms. Johnson and Messrs.
-Cooper, Engen and Waneka 45.5% 9.75% 9.75% 65.0% 130.0% 32.5%
+2018 SMIP Opportunity (Percent of Base Salary) (1)(2) Pre-tax Income Total Case Rate Incident Rate Total Payout at T Mr. Swartz 63.0% 13.5% 13.5% 45.0% 90.0% 180.0% Mr. Cooper 49.0% 10.5% 10.5% 35.0% 70.0% 140.0% Ms. Johnson and Messrs.
+Engen and Waneka 45.5% 9.75% 9.75% 32.5% 65.0% 130.0%

 (1) The SMIP provides for a range of payouts based upon the achievement of performance goals determined by linear interpolation between achievement levels.
-There is no payout under the SMIP unless 75% of target performance is achieved.
-Payout maximum is achieved at 150% of target performance.
+There is no payout under the SMIP unless threshold performance is achieved.
+Payout maximum is achieved at maximum performance.